Dress Your Family in Corduroy and Denim

 Dress Your Family in Corduroy and Denim is a collection of essays by American humorist David Sedaris.
 It was released in the United States by Little, Brown and Company on June 1, 2004.
 The essays detail the author's upbringing in Raleigh, North Carolina, his relationships with family members, and his work and life in both New York City and France.

 The book received praise upon its release, with critics from such publications as The New York Times and Entertainment Weekly highlighting its focus on Sedaris's family as the heart of the entire collection.
 Reviews also noted an evolution in Sedaris's writing, finding Dress Your Family in Corduroy and Denims essays to be more introspective, somber, adult, and emotionally resonant than the author's earlier, more hyperbolic material.
 The book debuted at No. 1 on The New York Times Best Seller list for Hardcover nonfiction and won the 2004 Lambda Literary Award for Humor.
+It was a 2005 Stonewall Honor Book in Non-Fiction.